pguse/ics4u-go/notes/11-input-files/README.md

 Your are 51 years old.
 ```

-The **Scanln** function stops scanning at a newline, so you can also use if for input on separate lines.
+The **Scanln** function stops scanning at a newline, so you can also use it for input on separate lines.
 For example,

 ```go
 var name string